vippsas/vipps-solutions/taxi-companies/README.md

 💥 Improvements coming soon. 💥

+Use Vipps to simplify the payment flow in your taxi solutions.

 ## Scenario 1 - Customer scans QR code which leads to payment page

 The customer scans a QR and follows instructions to pay from the taxi company's landing page.